Cheap and Natural Homemade Fabric Softeners

 Jo

 Vinegar is a natural fabric softener (1/2 cup a load usually works).
-We use this for our baby’s cloth diapers because fabric softeners take away their absorbency and it works great.
+We use it for our baby’s cloth diapers because fabric softeners take away their absorbency and it works great.

 The vinegar also helps to remove soap residue.